apache/camel-kamelets-examples/jbang/azure-eventhubs-kafka-azure-schema-registry/README.md

-# Example for consuming from Azure EventHubs in Avro format, using Azure Schema Registry
+# Example for consuming from Azure Event Hubs in Avro format, using Azure Schema Registry

-This example shows a YAML DSL route for consuming Avro messages from Eventhubs using Azure Schema Registry.
+This example shows a YAML DSL route for consuming Avro messages from Event Hubs using Azure Schema Registry.
-The exmaple also includes a producer for convenience, as well as a wrapper around [DefaultAzureCredentials](https://learn.microsoft.com/en-us/java/api/com.azure.identity.defaultazurecredential?view=azure-java-stable) to solve the instantiation problem, as the class uses a builder for instantiating.
+The example also includes a producer for convenience, as well as a wrapper around [DefaultAzureCredentials](https://learn.microsoft.com/en-us/java/api/com.azure.identity.defaultazurecredential?view=azure-java-stable) to solve the instantiation problem, as the class uses a builder for instantiating.

 ## Build the infrastructure

-Choose a globally unique name for the eventhubs namespace and edit it in the terraform [script](main.tf).
+Choose a globally unique name for the Event Hubs namespace and edit it in the terraform [script](main.tf).
 Then, create the services using the script.

 For having a working example you will need to add a role assignment of type "Schema Registry Contributor (Preview)"